karkris41295/me_f452/README.md

 We can reduce the thickness of our material layers by changing:
 1. The order we stack the materials in, for example (A on top of B) or (B on top of A)
-2. By changing the stacking angle, for example, it is easier to break two layer stacked perfectly on each other or criss-cross on top of each other?
+2. By changing the stacking angle, for example, it is easier to break two layers stacked perfectly on each other or criss-cross on top of each other?

 These MATLAB codes use the Tsai-Hill theory to calculate when composites will break under certain loading conditions using different stacking angles and stacking orders.
 The codes were written as a part of a Composite Materials and Design course.